500 Hours Teacher Training Programme

 This 500hr certificate programme is a modular programme leading to a Sati yoga teacher qualification.
 It incorporates a number of residential and online modules spread over two to five years.
 It is designed to give participants a deeper understanding of the Sati Yoga approach and how to teach it.

-All applicants must have completed a certified 200hr Yoga Teacher Training course, and those who were not part of our 250hr course must take part in either the Sati Yoga Immersion retreat– our annual Sati Yoga retreat for experienced practitioners and teachers or in our Sati yoga foundation training course.
+All applicants must have completed a certified 200hr Yoga Teacher Training course, and those who were not part of our 200hr course must take part in our Sati yoga foundation training course.

-Participants can then choose amongst a number of residential and online courses, including our week long residential courses: Practising with the breath, Mindfulness for yoga teachers or our winter silent meditation retreat, as well as shorter courses in Advanced Anatomy, Mindfulness with horses, or some apprenticeship time at Macalla farm, to build up to a total of 200 contact hours.
+Participants can then choose amongst a number of residential and online courses, including our week long residential courses: Practising with the breath, Mindfulness for yoga teachers or one of our silent yoga and meditation retreats, as well as shorter courses in Advanced Anatomy, Mindfulness with horses, or some apprenticeship time at Macalla farm, to build up to a total of 200 contact hours.

 This is a highly flexible programme, which can be customised to suit your individual needs, as well as your time and financial constrains.
 Contact us to discuss it.